geeteshnikhade/git-get-contributions/README.md

 Following rules are used to count a contribution:

 1. 1 contribution, if the user opens an issue,
-2. 1 contribution, if the commit is made on a master repository
+2. 1 contribution, if the commit is made on one of their master repository
 3. 1 contribution, if the user opens a pull request on a master repository.

+After logging in, when prompted to `Enter the github handle of the User whose contributions you want to check:` enter your own github handle.
+(For example: `geeteshnikhade` in my case).

 As per my research, GitHub API does not provide information about the private repos, or the commits to private repos.
-***Hence, contributions to private repos couldnt be calculated.***
+***Hence, a request to calculate contributions of some other user would not include the contributions that they made to their private repos.***

 ## gitGetContributionsCommandLine ##
 imports required: